AnimeThemes/animethemes-api-docs/docs/wiki/artist/show/index.md

 The artist show endpoint returns an artist resource.

-For example, the `/artist/chiwa_saito` endpoint will return the artist resource for the artist Chiwa Saito.
+For example, the `/artist/chiwa_saitou` endpoint will return the artist resource for the artist Chiwa Saitou.

 ## URL